Can You Change the Chapter of Your Bankruptcy After Filing?

-Is it a good idea to shift your bankruptcy type?
+Is it a good idea to change your bankruptcy type?

 This is a decision you should make together with our Philadelphia bankruptcy attorney.
 You should usually only seek to change your Chapter type in some very specific cases.

 One case would be that you filed the wrong kind of bankruptcy in the first place.
 Ideally, this wouldn’t happen if you’ve been working with an attorney from Day 1.
 One of the first things we do is help our clients choose the right type of bankruptcy case.